Skip to main content

 The best way to improve is practice.
 Try these exercises:

-1. Refactor a complex function using AI assistance
+1. Refactor a complex function using AI

 2. Write tests for existing code with AI help